Lyes Houri

-Lyes Hafid Houri (لياس حوري; born 19 January 1996) is a French professional footballer who plays as a midfielder for Liga I club Universitatea Craiova.
+Lyes Hafid Houri (لياس حوري; born 19 January 1996) is a French professional footballer who plays as a midfielder for Dinamo Tbilisi.

 Club career

 Houri is a youth exponent from Valenciennes FC.
 He made his Ligue 2 debut on 1 August 2014 against Gazélec Ajaccio in a 0–2 away defeat.

 He joined Ligue 1 club SC Bastia in February 2015, on a 3.5-year contract.
 After lacking first-team playing time, he was loaned in February 2016 to third-division team ASM Belfort.
 He was once again loaned the following season to Eredivisie team Roda JC Kerkrade.

+On 20 July 2026, Dinamo Tbilisi announced the signing of Houri on a contract until the end of the 2027 season.

 International career

 Born in France to an Algerian mother and Moroccan father, Houri is eligible for all three national teams.
 He represented the former country at youth level, earning caps for the under-16, under-17 and under-18 sides.